Picking Your Metal Manufacturer

 The consistency piece.
 Ask whether a manufacturer supports a consistent scale of parts throughout each process.
 In this way, you can be reassured that its service spectrum is comprehensive enough to save your job from outsourcing at points along the way.

 The subject of history.
 Get a feel for contenders’ experience and reputation by requesting at least three references.
 Get in touch with them all and probe their stories about exposure to this supplier comprehensively.

 The value of values.
-Consider a manufacturer’s values, and how they match up with your own.
+Consider a manufacturer’s values and how they match up with your own.
 Are they as green as you need them to be?
-As committed to a quality?
+As committed to quality?

 Communication is key.
 Ask about a manufacturer’s process, from design to delivery.
 Do they favour a practice of regular engagement with clients?
 Is that important to you?

 But can you do it quickly?
 Consider lead times.
 A manufacturer of metal products, whether for a prototype or a final product, has to be capable of seeing through the swift turnarounds your project requires.